 - The Missouri River Navigation Channel.
 Lower Valley farmers support the continued upkeep of the navigation channel south of Sioux City.
 They do so because in normal years the navigation channel’s rock-lined banks allow them to farm to within feet of the water’s edge.
 But the navigation channel worsens flooding in the Lower Valley because it lacks the conveyance capacity to safely carry away high flows.

 - Loss of CRP Acres, Pastureland, and Prairie.
 Farmers have destroyed thousands of square miles of Conservation Reserve Program acres, pastureland, and native prairie since the late 1990s, especially in Iowa, Nebraska, the Dakotas, and Montana.
-CRP acres, pastureland, and native prairie all have a higher rainfall and snowmelt absorption capacity than plowed, planted, and cultivated cropland.
+Pastureland, native prairie, and CRP acres have a higher rainfall and snowmelt absorption capacity than plowed, planted, and cultivated cropland.

 - The Levee System.
 Farmers were warned after the 2011 flood not to rebuild the lower valley’s levee system too close to the river.
 They went ahead and did it anyway.
 And so, to no one’s surprise, the levees failed again this year.
 Misaligned levees worsen flooding.
 If you need confirmation of that fact, look at the history of the Lower Mississippi.